lubuntu-team/manual/source/2/2.3/2.3.1/lximage.rst

 Useage
 ------
 To open a picture press :menuselection:`File --> Open`, :kbd:`Control + O`, or press the button that looks like a opening folder.
 If you do not like the picture press :kbd:`Del` or :menuselection:`File --> Delete`.
+If you want to upload a picture to share it online press :menuselection:`Edit --> Upload`.

 To use lximage use the arrow to the right to view the next file in the folder and the arrow to the left to view the previous folder.
 To open a new picture press the open button which looks like a blue folder with a piece of paper in it.
 To save the file as something press the button that looks like a floppy disk.